juanjosevega99/technical-test-torre/README.md

 # Torre to Learn
-Making work fulfilling for everyone and now Learn the strengths do you need.
+Making work fulfilling for everyone and now **Learn the strengths do you need**.

 ## Content
 This is an idea for technical test, find specific strengths for a better job and where to learn them